jbshannon/MultiBisect.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://jbshannon.github.io/MultiBisect.jl/dev)

-This Julia package provides a lightweight, idiomatic implementation of the [bisection method](https://en.wikipedia.org/wiki/Bisection_method) of root-finding in an arbitrary number of dimensions.
+This Julia package provides a lightweight, idiomatic implementation of the [bisection method](https://en.wikipedia.org/wiki/Bisection_method) of root-finding in an arbitrary number of dimensions, which can be used to find level curves or other higher-dimensional isosurfaces of a function with fewer evaluations.

 This package exports the `BisectionGrid` type, which tracks an `N`-dimensional bisection with only three `Array{Bool, N}`s and one `NTuple{N, R <: AbstractRange}`.
 Using ordinary boolean arrays not only uses minimal memory, but also leverages the magic of base Julia's `CartesianIndices` to handle any number of dimensions without code modification.